Second-order asymptotics for source coding, dense coding and pure-state entanglement conversions: Information-processing tasks: One-shot bounds and second order asymptotics

-For the lower bound in \eqref{eq:ed-finite-blocklength} we set $\eta=\frac{1}{\sqrt{n}}$ and apply \eqref{eq:H_s-expansion2} and \thref{lem:phi-trick}, which finally yields the claim. \end{proof} The converse bound in \thref{thm_entdil} together with the asymptotic expansion for entanglement dilution in \thref{thm:ed-second-order} implies the following result, which we employ in the next section: \begin{corollary} Let $\delta>0$ and $n$ be sufficiently large.
+For the lower bound in \eqref{eq:ed-finite-blocklength} we set $\eta=\frac{1}{\sqrt{n}}$ and apply \eqref{eq:H_s-expansion2} and \Cref{lem:phi-trick}, which finally yields the claim. \end{proof} The converse bound in \Cref{thm_entdil} together with the asymptotic expansion for entanglement dilution in \Cref{thm:ed-second-order} implies the following result, which we employ in the next section: \begin{corollary} Let $\delta>0$ and $n$ be sufficiently large.
 For any LOCC map $\cD_n$ used in an entanglement dilution protocol, for which the Schmidt rank $M_n$ of the MES $\Phi^+_{M_n}$ must satisfy

 \end{corollary}